-The reason hair loss shampoo can treat dandruff-induced hair loss, she says, is because “dandruff, is caused by yeast that lives on the scalp.
+The reason hair loss shampoo, known as ketoconazole, can treat dandruff-induced hair loss, she says, is because “dandruff is caused by yeast that lives on the scalp.
 For that, I usually recommend a prescription and an over-the-counter shampoo that contains an anti-fungal agent.”

 And for hair loss caused by psoriasis, she prescribes a shampoo that has a topical steroid in it.
 In these cases, the shampoo acts as a scalp treatment—it remedies the dandruff or psoriasis, swelling decreases, and temporary hair loss ceases (unless you also have male pattern baldness).

 The keyword here is “scalp.”
 Ultimately, “hair loss shampoo doesn’t work if you’re using it to treat male pattern hair loss and have no other underlying conditions,” Dr. Shapiro says.
 “In addition, there’s no shampoo that’s clinically proven to support hair regrowth.”

 “In addition, there’s no shampoo that’s clinically proven to support hair regrowth.”